pintub/dataStructure-algo/ExceptionQuestions.md

 | LPS                           | LPS(similar to LCS)             | LPSS(Not similar to LCSS, Check Below)                                                      |
 | Peak of mountaain             | One Peak(852.
 Peak Index in a Mountain Array)             | Multiple peaks(162.
 Find Peak Element)  |

-### Define your own DS to solve problems ( This is kind of tricky for me, Thus collected Questions to brush up before interview)
+### Define your own DS to solve problems (This is kind of tricky for me, Thus collected Questions to brush up before interview)
+#### Points
+-    When element with counter deleted, you need the next count , Using DLL & HashMap combination
+-    While deleting from each DS, check if complete deletion required or soft-delete needed

+#### Questions
 - 	380 Insert Delete GetRandom O(1)
 - 	146 LRU
 - 	460 LFU